-The Jurisprudence Examination is be written at the College of Pharmacists of Manitoba at a mutually convenient time during regular office hours.
-Appointments to write the exam may be made by contacting Bev Robinson at the College by email at email@example.com.
+The Jurisprudence Examination is written at the College of Pharmacists of Manitoba.
+The exam is written once per month.
+Appointments to write the exam may be made by contacting Bev Robinson at the College by email at email@example.com .

 If you are a Canadian Graduate you may write the exam after your registration application and supporting documents have been approved by the Registrar.

 If you are an International Pharmacy Graduate (and Manitoba is your entry-to-practice province) you may write the exam after you have completed a minimum of 200 hours of your internship.